h-ohsaki/chatgpt-el/README.md

    argument (e.g., `C-u C-c q`), you will be prompted what query prefix is prepended to the query text.

-4. The query is automatically submitted to ChatGPT/Gemini/Claude in your Chromium/Chrome.
-The reply from the ChatGPT/Gemini/Claude will be displayed in another buffer in Emacs.
+4. The query is automatically submitted to the AI in your Chromium/Chrome.
+   The reply from the AI will be displayed in another buffer in Emacs.

 5. Once the reply is displayed, type `C-c Q` or execute M-x chatgpt-insert-reply from Emacs.
-The reply from ChatGPT/Gemini/Claude is inserted at the current point.
+The reply from the AI is inserted at the current point.

-6. If there are further responses from ChatGPT/Gemini/Claude, type `C-u C-u C-c q` to display the continuation of ChatGPT's response in the buffer of Emacs.
+6. If there are further responses from the AI, type `C-u C-u C-c q` to display the continuation of AI's response in the buffer of Emacs.

-7. When requesting translation or proofreading of a text for ChatGPT/Gemini/Claude, it is possible to replace the query text with the response from ChatGPT/Gemini/Claude.
+7. When requesting translation or proofreading of a text for the AI, it is possible to replace the query text with the response from ChatGPT/Gemini/Claude.
 To do this, type `C-u C-u C-c Q`.

 # TROUBLE SHOOTING